Bernullys/curso_cs50_python/README.md

     #A try statement can have a multiple different except blocks to handle different exceptions.
     #Also multiple exceptions can also be put into a single except block using parentheses, to have the except block handle all of them.
-    #An except statement without any exceptions specified will cath all errors.
+    #An except statement without any exceptions specified will catch all errors.
 These should be used sparingly, as they can catch unexpected errors and hide programming mistakes.
 Is useful when dealing with user input.
+    #After a try/except statement, a finally block can follow.
+It will execute after the try/except block, no matter if an exception occurred or not.
+    #The finally block is useful, for example, when working with files and resources: it can be used to make sure files or resources are closed or released regardless of whether an exception occurs.
+Its like an else but is going to be execute with or without exception.
+    #The code whithin else it only executed if no error occurs in the try statement.
+    #You can raise an exception: raise Exception()

+    #Afert all of this, we can make more code after exceptions, using else or finally.

     try:
         code...